oblac/jodd-site/content/madvoc/2+overview.md

 # Madvoc Overview

-Here are some core concepts of how *Madvoc* works and it's infrastructure.
+We are gonna discuss now some core concepts of how *Madvoc* works and it's infrastructure.

-## Start Madvoc
+## Starting Madvoc

-It all starts with registering `MadvocContextListener`: either in `web.xml`, either by extending it and using `@WebFilter`.
+It all starts with registering `MadvocContextListener`: either in `web.xml`, either by extending it and using `@WebFilter` annotation.
 Then, register a `MadvocServletFilter` filter.
 There are three optional context parameters you may use:

 * `madvoc.webapp` - class name of *Madvoc* web application.
 Default is `jodd.madvoc.WebApp`.
 May be used for configuring various components of *Madvoc*.
 * `madvoc.configurator` - class name of *Madvoc* configurator: default is